alex-n-braun/path-planning/README.md

 3. `advanced_vehicle` generates a new instance of the vehicle (in the updated state), without altering the state of the given instance.

-These methods are defined for convenience; I will see which one I will need.
+These methods are defined for convenience; I will see which one is best suited for my needs.